The young brownie king, Boroden, confronts the arrogant elf king, Midhir

 Leon laid his hand on Boroden’s shoulder.
 ‘Midhir has been kind allowing us to bury our dead so near the burial mound of the sídhe outside the palace.
 You should take heart from that.
 We need to maintain his good will.’

-‘You’re right,’ Boroden answered, though he felt far from ready to address the distinguished elven king and his court.
+‘You’re right,’ Boroden answered, though he felt far from ready to address the distinguished elven king.
 He doubted he could remember the court etiquette of the sídhe with his energy sapped by the battle.
 Sorrow snagged his thoughts, and the loss of his brother and the uncertainty following his father’s disappearance plagued his heart.

-A moment later, Boroden’s tutor Carnelian, and Torden, a burly brownie chieftain, stepped into the tent.
+A moment later, Boroden’s tutor Carnelian, and Torden, a burly brownie chieftain, appeared.

 ‘We’ve come to help carry Ulfmolt’s byre,’ Torden said.

 Carnelian folded Ulfmolt’s still warm hands, making them repose as if the young prince slept.
 He bowed his head, muttering words of prayer.
 ‘He’ll be going to a better place.
 Are you ready?’